ornwipa/book_recommender/README.md

 # Book Recommender

 **Update:** web application is working now.
-Existing users can see the books they rated and the books recommended for them, as well as the books' details.
+Existing users (registered members) can see the books they rated and the books recommended for them, as well as the books' details.
 The part for new users is under development.

 ## Theoretical Framework